Resistance: Retribution: Plot

-Collector's Edition

-Resistance: Retribution Collector's Edition, released in Europe, includes four concept art postcards and a promotional code to download an exclusive Resistance: Retribution theme for the PSP.

-Demo

-On January 16, 2009, Sony announced that a downloadable demo of Resistance: Retribution would be available for those who pre-order the game.
-The offer was exclusive only to Amazon until it was expanded to retailers Best Buy, GameStop, and Game Crazy.
-The demo features single player gameplay and the option to try Resistance Connect with both the Infected mode and Resistance: Retribution Plus.
-On February 12, 2009, the demo was released on the European PSN Store for download.
-It was also released on the North American PSN Store on March 12, 2009.

 Reception

 Resistance: Retribution received generally favorable reviews, according to the review aggregation website Metacritic.
 GameTrailers praised the presentation and gameplay and also awarded the game their Best PSP Game of 2009 title.
 GamePro reviewer Heather Bartron praised the game's cover mechanics for evading enemy fire and the game's well-placed checkpoints and level designs.
 Bartron wrote the game would appeal to both casual and experienced gamers, although she disliked the repetitiveness near the end and that most of the game's elements were left unchanged from the previous titles.
 In Japan, Famitsu gave it a score of all four eights for a total of 32 out of 40.